Horse racing in Japan

-Deep Impact winning Kikuka Sho 2005 on October 23.
+Deep Impact winning Kikuka Sho 2005 on 23 October.

 Horse racing (競馬, keiba) is a popular equestrian sport in Japan, with more than 21,000 horse races held each year.
-Three types of racing take place in Japan - flat racing, jump racing, and Ban'ei Racing (also called Draft Racing).
+Three types of racing take place in Japan - flat racing, jump racing, and Ban'ei Racing (also called draft racing).

-In Japan, horse racing is organized by the Japan Racing Association (JRA) and the National Association of Racing (NAR).
+In Japan, horse racing is organized jointly by the Japan Racing Association (JRA) and the National Association of Racing (NAR).
 The JRA is responsible for horseracing events at ten major racecourses in metropolitan areas, while the NAR is responsible for various local horseracing events throughout Japan.
 This system of administration of horse racing is unique to Japan.

 Japan's top stakes races are run in the spring, autumn, and winter; the top race is the Japan Cup.

 History

 The history of equestrian sports and horse racing in Japan goes back many centuries, but it was not until the Spring of 1862 that the first horse race in a recognizably European format was organized by a group of British residents on an area of drained marshland just outside the recently opened treaty port of Yokohama.